lychin24/Predicting-Recipe-Ratings/README.md

 ## Hypothesis Testing
 As stated previously, the question I'm exploring is does the average rating of a recipe depend on how long it takes to make?
-To answer this question, I performed a hypothesis test comparing the absolute difference in medians of average rating between recipes that take shorter than 35 minutes to make and recipes that took longer than 35 minutes.
+To answer this question, I performed a permutation test comparing the absolute difference in medians of average rating between recipes that take shorter than 35 minutes to make and recipes that took longer than 35 minutes.
+I chose to do a permutation test to test whether the two distribution seemingly came from the same population.
+To perform the test, I binarized the minutes column into 0 for less than 35 minutse and 1 for greater and shufffled them  then calculated the difference in medians between the two groups for each permutation, generating a null distribution of the test statistic.
 I chose to do difference in medians rather than means due to the skew of the data and picked a cutoff of 35 minutes because it was the median of the 'minutes' column.

 **Null Hypothesis:** Recipes requiring 35 minutes or less and recipes requiring more than 35 minutes come from the same rating distribution.